landandair/Alt_Commander/README.md

 - **Installing and Starting a Command Client**
 1. Not Complete yet
 2. Follow the instructions to start a standard client
-3. select if its in local mode or not
+3. Select if its in local mode or not
    1. Open script and modify to local=True or local=False
 4. Run 'start_cmd_client.py', it should connect to the server and open the interface
 5. Controls are below